GEOS-DEV/GEOS/src/docs/sphinx/tutorials/step01/Tutorial.rst

 Specifying a computational mesh
 ----------------------------------

-The single-phase flow solver in GEOSX uses cell-centered finite volume computations.
-We must thus a define a mesh (or grid) to perform numerical calculations on.
+We need to define a mesh (or grid) to perform numerical calculations on.
-The **Mesh** element allows users to specify this support.
+The **Mesh** element allows users to specify this grid.

 There are two approaches to specifying meshes in GEOSX: internal or external.
 The external approach consists of importing mesh files created outside of GEOSX, such as a